 Clay Field is a healing modality that supports children to become more regulated and to post nurture their developmental milestones.
-The Clay Field is a sensorimotor, trauma-informed art as healing approach.

 Services

-• Sessions at the clay field are centered around touching and moving the clay.
+Sessions at the clay field are centered around touching and moving the clay.
 Touch is the most fundamental human experience.
 The focus is on haptic perception, or, how we sense and perceive with our hands.
 The clay will mirror each move the child makes.
 Every time children reach out with a motor impulse, they will receive sensory feedback and strengthen their implicit sensorimotor base.
 This is profoundly regulating for children and helps them repair developmental milestones that may have been missed earlier.

-• What if, when you were little, and painting with bold colors, no one had made any comments?
+What if, when you were little, and painting with bold colors, no one had made any comments?
 Just a half smile, a small nod, and gave you more paint and paper?

 And by the time you got to high school, you knew how to drop into a river line of creativity?
 You’d have found the material that felt the best in your hands by then, clay or wood, paint or markers, fabric, glass …. something else entirely.
 The thing is you’d know your own creative voice, know how to listen for it, that moment just before a thought comes in.